EnMasseProject/enmasse/README.md

 ## To start using EnMasse

-See our documentation on [enmasse.io].
+See our documentation on our [website].

 ## To start developing EnMasse